bde91/PiModules/UPS-PIco-Installation.md

 # UPS PIco Installation Guide

 The UPS PIco utilises a Daemon (background process) to manage function, which requires setup prior to installation and use of the UPS PIco.
+This Daemon includes the email broadcasting system for PIco email alerts.

 The UPS PIco is designed to operate on Raspian or other Operating Systems (OS) based on this platform.
 The UPS PIco has been tested on Raspian - Release date:2016-09-23, Kernel version:4.4.
 We cannot guarantee that the system will work on versions of Raspian previous to this, so please ensure that your OS is fully up to date by running the following update commands before attempting to install the UPS PIco.